6 Reasons We Expanded From A Nationally Recognized Installer To A Manufacturer Of Inground Fiberglass Pools

 The fiberglass pool shell is the foundation of the entire pool project.
 We have made it our mission to produce a pool you can rely on for many years, even decades, into the future.
 The fruit of our efforts is our manufacturing methodology called Cross-Lynx Composite Technology.

-Cross-Lynx is a series of cutting edge materials and manufacturing best practices that when implemented,
+Cross-Lynx is a series of cutting edge materials and manufacturing best practices that when implemented, ensure you have the strongest, most durable fiberglass pool possible.

 Without getting too technical, the core premise of Cross-Lynx is to drive a process called polymerization during the manufacturing process.
-Polymerization is the process by which polymer molecules
+Polymerization is the process by which polymer molecules cross link together to form a web of strength within each layer of the shell structure.
+Each layer of our fiberglass pool undergoes this polymerization process, and the more cross linking that occurs, the stronger and more corrosion-resistant the pool shell becomes.

 We developed Cross-Lynx Composite Technology to drive the polymerization process and fuse the entire structure together, layer by layer, into a single composite structure that is incredibly strong and durable.